 We continue with answering most frequent questions which Tubik Studio designers and managers are often asked.
 Two previous sets were devoted to the issues interesting for customers so this time we decided to give our opinion on the questions we are frequently asked by designers.

 What tools do you usually use for prototyping?

 Prototyping is a very important part of the design process.
 Creating UX/UI, we develop the system of screens, transitions, analyze how different elements of the layout will influence on the general efficiency of an application or a website.
 Therefore, prototype is a great way of testing the work in progress so that the designer could reveal the bugs and problems spoiling the product.
 Moreover, prototype gives the opportunity to present the customer the working model of the product on different stages of its creation.

-The list of prototyping tools which designers of Tubik Studio use for different goals is rather wide: InVision, Marvel, Framer, Flinto, Origami.
+The list of prototyping tools that designers of Tubik Studio use for different goals is rather wide: InVision, Marvel, Framer, Flinto, Origami.
 Usually, the choice of the tool and its correspondence depends both on the task and on the preferences of the designer assigned to accomplish it.
 All the mentioned tools have their benefits and complications.
 However, now we could define two of them which have settled on the top of the list.